ACED-IDP/aced-idp.github.io/docs/workflows/creating-project.md

 A project ID initializes a unique project, taking the form of <program\>-<project\>.
 A project ID is significant because it determines the location of the remote repository, bucket storage, and access control.
 Project IDs have a set of constraints, particularly the program name is predefined by the institution, while the project name must be unique within the server and alphanumeric without spaces.
 Contact an admin for a list of supported program names.

 ### Authorization
-While you can work with an initialized repository locally, **an authorized user will need to sign** the project request before you can push your project to the data platfomr.
+While you can work with an initialized repository locally, **an authorized user will need to sign** the project request before you can push your project to the data platform.
 You can confirm your project authorization with `g3t ping`

 ## Next steps